selimkuzucu/ULC-CENG502/README.md

   We train the network using SGD with a momentum of 0.9 for 300 epochs; warm-up 30 epochs for CIFAR-10 and 40 epochs for CIFAR-100.
 In the Cloth- ing1M experiments, we use ResNet-50 with ImageNet pre-trained weights.
 The warm-up period is 1 epoch for Clothing1M. 𝜏 is set as 0.6 for 90% noise ratio and 0.5 for oth- ers. 𝜆𝑢 is validated from {0, 25, 50, 150}.
 Generally, the hyperparameters setting for MixMatch is inherited from DivideMix without heavily tuning, because the SSL part is not our focus and can be replaced by other alternatives.
 We leverage MC-dropout [REF] to estimate uncertainty, setting 𝑇 to 10 and the dropout rate to 0.3.
 The uncertainty ratio 𝑟 is set as 0.1 to obtain the final clean probability.
 </p>

 I only performed experiments with the synthetic CIFAR-10 and imbalanced CIFAR-10 datasets.
 For them, I did not change any training settings.
 One significant point to note is that normally MC Dropout [REF] is used with setting 𝑇 $\in [30, 100]$ while the authors choose 10.
 I did not change this part either but this point may have significant effects on the reproducibility of the proposed approach as it directly effects both of the proposed modules.
+Finally, the backbone is chosen as the (PreAct) ResNet18 for the entirety of the CIFAR-10 experiments.

 ## 3.2.
 Running the code